-- · Official high school or college transcripts sent directly to the Office of Undergraduate Admissions - · Application Reference Forms completed by a teacher, counselor, or employer, and by the pastor of your church - The Scholastic Aptitude Test I (SAT I) or American College Test (ACT)
+- Official high school or college transcripts sent directly to the Office of Undergraduate Admissions - · A letter of recommendation completed by a teacher, counselor, or employer, and by the pastor of your church - The Scholastic Aptitude Test I (SAT I) or American College Test (ACT)

-Special Students who later decide to have their credits apply toward a degree at California Baptist University must formally make application for traditional student standing with the Registrar.
+Special Students who later decide to have their units apply toward a degree at California Baptist University must formally make application for traditional student standing with the Registrar.
 When an applicant has submitted all the required documents, an evaluation will be made and a decision rendered.